ctagroup/home-app/readme.md

 #### First time steps

-- Install meteor-up. `npm install -g mup`
+- Install meteor-up. `npm install -g mupx`

 #### Deploy steps

 - Go to directory `./deploy/<server-dir>`.
-- Run `mup deploy`.
+- Run `mupx deploy`.
 This command will initiate the deployment of the current version of project in your filesystem.

 ## Meteor Components in use